V2arK/alfred-warp-intergration/README.md

 Welcome to the Alfred Warp Integration Workflow repository!
 This workflow is designed to seamlessly integrate the Warp terminal into your Alfred experience, providing a native-like user interface and enhanced productivity features.

+## Key Features

+- **Speed**: This implementation outperforms many existing AppleScript-based solutions, ensuring a quicker execution.
+- **Character Compatibility**: Supports the input of special characters, including Chinese, allowing for a more versatile usage.

 ## Overview

 The Alfred Warp Integration Workflow facilitates a smoother interaction between Alfred and the Warp terminal.
 By generating a specific launch configuration file, it enables the execution of terminal commands directly from Alfred, leveraging Warp's capabilities.